Attractions around the local area

 Getting About

 Travelling to and around Windsor is relatively easy using public transport.
 From London the Green line coach station, which is located behind the London Victoria Train Station will bring you to Windsor.
+The 702 will bring you to Park Farm direct (exit Prince Albert Pub) for just £3 , journey time circa 1 hour 40.
 There are various stops and boarding points on the journey including Hyde Park Corner, Kensington High Street and Olympia.
-Visit Rainbow Fares for more information.
+Visit reading-buses.co.uk london line 702 for more information.

 To find out more about travelling around the local area, please click here